 Initially, the various components of the 3-D ensemble will be sold separately, Naranjo said, but the companies are working out a means of selling complete 3-D bundled packages down the road.

 “Consumers will also now have a solution to buy,” Naranjo said.
 “These will be purchasable so consumers can take something home and actually experience 3-D.”

-Aspen Media, which to date has offered Windows Media Center entertainment servers through custom installers, will make its first appearance in A/V specialty stores through the arrangement.
+Aspen Media, which to date has offered Windows Media Center entertainment servers through custom installers, will make its first appearance in the A/V specialty dealers through the arrangement.
 NVIDIA is working with Mitsubishi “to also offer us a solution that will tie into the overall 3-D experience, combining various important aspects of the solution,” Naranjo said.
 NVIDIA will announce that added solution later.

-An NVIDIA spokesman said that, to date, 350 3-D PC video games have been certified by NVIDIA
+An NVIDIA spokesman said that, to date, 350 3-D PC video games have been certified by NVIDIA.

 NVIDIA 3-D solutions will support all Mitsubishi DLP TVs and GeForce 7 and higher desktop GPUs, the company said.

 As for the future viability of DLP rear-projection technology, Mitsubishi is betting that 3-D and its forthcoming LaserVue laser-based DLP TVs will reinvigorate the technology’s popularity.

 “There is some real demand out there for large screen, whether it is flat-panel or DLP,” said Frank DeMartin, Mitsubishi marketing VP.
 “We see that demand continuing.
 The great thing about home theater TV is that it is a great value.”